-As a stylist, I am obsessed with the style and want to pair them with quite literally everything.
+As a stylist, I’m obsessed with the style and want to pair them with quite literally everything.
 But when autumn started to approach, I was unsure whether I could actually wear this trend myself.
 I find boots really hard to buy because of that awkward “jeans hitting boots” situation.
 So it was time to stop browsing and start trying on all the new cowboy boots catching my eye.
-Cue lots of shoe horns and changing-room stress.
+Cue lots of shoehorns and changing-room stress.
 Keep scrolling to see and shop my guide to wearing cowboy boots this autumn.

 First up, I wanted to find a great high-street style that actually looks expensive (who doesn’t?) and that I could wear with my everyday clothes.
 I am no good with heels, as I am on my feet all day, so that had to be factored in.
 Enter Mango’s ankle cowboy boots.
 They’re a great shape to pull on and don’t go too far up your leg, meaning they sit perfectly with jeans.
 The hardest decision with these is whether to go for them in black or white.

-I loved these so much that I have even used them to hold onto my summer dresses for as long as possible.
-Team gorgeous cotton dresses and silky slips with a pair of knee-high Western boots (maybe even throw on a knit over the top) and they’ll let you hang onto your summer wardrobe for another month at least.
+I loved these so much that I’ve even used them to hold onto my summer dresses for as long as possible.
+Team gorgeous cotton dresses and silky slips with a pair of knee-high Western boots (maybe even throw on a knit over the top) and you can hang onto your summer wardrobe for another month at least.

 Since cowboy boots aren’t the most glamorous shoes, it’s hard to feel dressed up for the evening with them.
-Except for the mighty great Magda Butrym pointed booties.
-Made with luxe black suede leather, super high heels and clip-on pearl embellished broaches, these boots add that much-needed touch of playfulness.
+Except for these Magda Butrym pointed booties.
+Made with luxe black suede leather, super-high heels and clip-on pearl embellished broaches, these boots add that much-needed touch of playfulness.

 As we all know, animal print is quite literally everywhere right now.
 Yes, a pair of cowboy boots is a great way to subtly opt into the snake print trend, but what’s even better is to wear them with even more animal print.
-I wore my Zara snake-print boots (which I love for their square-shaped toe) with my favourite pair of snake-print jeans.
-You will want to keep the rest of your look low key here.
+I wore my snake-print Zara boots (I love their square-shaped toe) with my favourite pair of snake-print jeans.
+You will want to keep the rest of your look low-key here.
 Go for a plain white tee on top.

 Even though I felt utterly ridiculous, I was dying to try on a seriously Western pair of knee-high cowboy boots, and Topshop had just the affordable pair I was looking for.
 Complete with all the trimmings (buckles and even a faux spur on the heel), I found the best way to style these was with a calf-length dress.
 Bonus points for shirtdresses or those with a slit, as then the boots can really be shown off.